Alwil17/auralys-api/CONTRIBUTING.md

 ## 🧑‍💻 Code Style

 - Use [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions.
-- Use type hints and docstrings.
+- Use type hints and docstrings for all functions and classes.
+- Follow FastAPI standards (async/await, Depends, response_model).
 - Keep functions and classes small and focused.
+- Use Pydantic models for data validation in schemas/.

 ---

+## 🏗️ Project Structure

+When adding new features, follow the established architecture:

+- `app/api/routes/` - REST endpoints (auth, mood, chat, recommendations)
+- `app/core/` - Security, configuration, logging
+- `app/repositories/` - Business logic and database access
+- `app/db/models/` - SQLAlchemy models
+- `app/schemas/` - Pydantic models for I/O validation
+- `app/services/` - NLP, recommendation engine, external services
+- `tests/` - Test files with Pytest

+---

 ## 🧪 Testing

-- Add or update tests for your changes.
+- Add or update tests for your changes in the `tests/` directory.
 - Make sure all tests pass with `pytest`.
-- If you add new endpoints, add corresponding tests in `tests/`.
+- For new API endpoints, add corresponding integration tests.
+- Test edge cases, especially for mental health data handling.
+- Mock external services (Hugging Face API calls, etc.).

 ---

 ## 📚 Documentation

-- Update the `README.md` or docstrings if your change affects usage or API.
+- Update the `README.md` if your change affects setup or usage.
+- Add docstrings to new functions, especially in services/ and repositories/.
+- Document new API endpoints with FastAPI's automatic documentation.
-- Add comments to clarify complex code.
+- Add comments to clarify complex NLP or recommendation logic.

 ---

+## 🔒 Security & Privacy Considerations

+- Follow GDPR compliance requirements for user data.
+- Ensure proper JWT token handling and validation.
+- Be mindful of sensitive mental health data in logs and error messages.
+- Use proper database migrations with Alembic for schema changes.

+---

 ## 💡 Suggestions & Issues

-- For feature requests or bug reports, please [open an issue](https://github.com/Alwil17/rating-api/issues).
+- For feature requests or bug reports, please [open an issue](https://github.com/YOUR_USERNAME/auralys_api/issues).
-- Be clear and provide as much context as possible.
+- Be clear and provide context, especially for mental wellness features.
+- Consider user privacy and data sensitivity in all suggestions.

 ---

 ## 🛡️ Code of Conduct

-Be respectful and constructive.
+Be respectful and constructive, especially given the sensitive nature of mental health applications.
 See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) if available.

 ---

-Thank you for helping make this project better! 🚀
+Thank you for helping make Auralys a better mental wellness platform! 🚀💚